-STANDARD GUIDELINE Building Height None specified Building height must not exceed 25.5 metres (eight storeys) Front Setbacks None specified Construct buildings to: street boundary up to a height of 19.5 metresabove 19.5 metres be setback 5 metres from front boundary Ensure the street wall is does not have any breaks in built form along Cross Street On corner sites: Construct buildings to side street boundary (0 metres setback)3 metres setback above the podium Additional built form above the podium that addresses the corner of Hocking and Cross Street may be permitted Side Setbacks None specified 0 metres setback when no outlook is provided to side boundary (build to side boundaries to create continuous street edge) 6 metres minimum setback when outlook is provided to side boundary Rear Setbacks B17 and D14 Ground floor: 0 metres setback up to a height of 4 metres when no outlook is provided 3 metres minimum setback up to a height of 4 metres when outlook is provided 6 metres minimum setback to floors 1-5 and 9 metres minimum setback above podium height from property boundary Public Realm None specified Sites with residential ground floor uses: Provide landscape setback of 3 metres on sites and include space for one medium size tree Orient windows, terraces and balconies to the street or open space Sites with commercial ground floor uses: Car parking should not be visible from the public realm.
-Open car parks at ground level, apart from on-street parking spaces, should not be included in new developments Avoid interruptions from car park entries to street frontages on key pedestrian routes Incorporate active frontages to both street corners Provide canopies to Barkly Street and side streets Development should clearly define the public realm leaving no undefined concealed or obscured spaces All visible faces of a building should maximise passive surveillance, provide visual interest and avoid extensive blank or poorly presented walls Retail uses should present an active edge to any street, with a clear glazed facade.
-An unobstructed view to the interior should be provided Plant and equipment on the top of buildings (including air conditioning units and exhausts) should be integrated into the design and appropriately screened Consideration must be given to Urban Design Guidelines for Victoria: Objectives 5.1.4, 5.1.5, 5.1.6, 5.1.7
+STANDARD GUIDELINE Building Height None specified Building height must not exceed 25.5 metres (8 storeys) Front Setbacks None specified Construct buildings to: street boundary up to a height of 19.5mabove 19.5m be setback 5 metres from front boundary Ensure the street wall is does not have any breaks in built form along Cross Street On corner sites: Construct buildings to side street boundary (0m setback)3m setback above the podium Additional built form above the podium that addresses the corner of Hocking and Cross Street may be permitted Side Setbacks None specified O metres setback when no outlook is provided to side boundary (build to side boundaries to create continuous street edge) 6 metres minimum setback when outlook is provided to side boundary Rear Setbacks B17 and D14 Ground floor: 0 metres setback up to a height of 4m when no outlook is provided 3 metres minimum setback up to a height of 4m when outlook is provided 6 metres minimum setback to floors 1-5 and 9 metres minimum setback above podium height from property boundary Public Realm None specified Sites with residential ground floor uses: Provide landscape setback of 3m on sites and include space for one medium size tree Orient windows, terraces and balconies to the street or open space Sites with commercial ground floor uses: Car parking should not be visible from the public realm.
+Open car parks at ground level, apart from on-street parking spaces, should not be included in new developments Avoid interruptions from car park entries to street frontages on key pedestrian routes Incorporate active frontages on both street corners Provide canopies to Barkly Street and side streets Development should clearly define the public realm leaving no undefined concealed or obscured spaces All visible faces of a building should maximise passive surveillance, provide visual interest and avoid extensive blank or poorly presented walls Retail uses should present an active edge to any street, with a clear glazed facade.
+An unobstructed view to the interior should be provided Plant and equipment on the top of buildings (including air conditioning units and exhausts should be integrated into the design and appropriately screened) Consideration must be given to Urban Design Guidelines for Victoria: Objectives 5.1.4, 5.1.5, 5.1.6, 5.1.7

-Environmentally Sustainable Design Non specified Consideration must be given to Urban Design Guidelines for Victoria: Objective 5.1.8 Amenity Impacts D15 and Standards of Clause 55.04 of the Maribyrnong Minimise overlooking of neighbourhood properties by orienting outlook towards the front, rear and internally within the site Address potential overlooking by orienting the built form and window size/ Amenity impacts Standards of Clause 55.04 of towards the front, rear and internally within the site
+Environmentally Sustainable Design Non specified Consideration must be given to Urban Design Guidelines for Victoria: Objective 5.1.8 Amenity Impacts of Clause 55.04 of Minimise overlooking of neighbourhood properties by orienting outlook towards the front, rear and internally within the site the Maribyrnong Planning Scheme Address potential overlooking by orienting the built form and window size/ location in preference to screening devices